 Time moves on, and due to a combination of the occasional internal strife that all bands struggle with, as well as having reached a level of maturity, musically, that no longer required them to play in such close proximity to each other, they gradually spread out on stage again, and from around 1980 onward, with the exception of the acoustic sets they did in the ’80s, they mostly looked like this:

 Again, just watch Jerry to see how much fun he’s having!
-That fun comes through the music in a glorious, glorious way.
+That fun comes through the music in a most glorious way.

 Enjoy, and Happy Weekend, everyone!